MCP Framework

 Here's a complete example with all configuration options:

-import { MCPServer, APIKeyAuthProvider } from "@modelcontextprotocol/mcp-framework";
+import { MCPServer, APIKeyAuthProvider } from "mcp-framework";

 const server = new MCPServer({